semprag/semprag.github.io/author.md

 Issues that reviewers are directed to consider include the following:

-Originality
+Originality & Results
-:   Are there important new theoretical insights, important new data, perhaps a notably original synthesis of ideas from disparate fields, or new formal techniques?
+:   Are there important new theoretical insights, important new data,
+    perhaps a notably original synthesis of ideas from disparate fields, or new formal techniques?
 Does the paper substantially overlap with a separate published paper of the author?
+What are the major contributions this paper makes to semantics and pragmatics?

     *Advice to authors: Originality is the most basic requirement for articles.
 However, and even though we must take into account any duplication of previously available material, overlap with a prior conference paper, thesis or other work does not automatically prevent publication in S&P. Each such case will be considered on its merits, subject to applicable copyright limitations.
 We might, for example, consider publishing material that overlaps with an existing publication if we judge that the new publication in S&P would serve the field by bringing visibility to important developments that might otherwise be overlooked.*

+Empirical quality & Technical competence
+:   Most (but not all) articles in will be based on empirical data.
+Is
-Technical competence and presentation of technical material :   Are there minor or major examples of sloppiness or misunderstanding?
+    the evidentiary basis of this paper adequate to the theoretical conclusions reached?
+Are there places where the quality of the data could be improved (cross-linguistic data, naturally occurring data, corpus data, experimental data)?
+Are there minor or major examples of sloppiness or misunderstanding?
 Are there places where the argumentation should be strengthened?
 Would the paper be improved with new statistical analyses, proofs of claims, or worked examples demonstrating proposed techniques?
 Should graphs, tables, or other presentations of data be added or modified?

     *Advice to authors: Obviously if reviewers pick up on issues of this sort, the paper cannot be accepted without modification.
 Accepting subject to revision is possible, but we will only consider accepting a paper subject to revision if it is absolutely clear to us what changes are needed.*